 “This is what Ron Fraser wanted,” Rokeach said.
 “John Routh started a tradition with mascots on a college level.
 He got mascots to be noticed.
 At the University of Miami, it’s more than just a baseball game.
 I think it’s probably one of the most fun ballparks that you can come to.”

-Routh transitioned into a role as both The Maniac and Sebastian the Ibis before leaving UM to become Billy the Marlin once the Florida Marlins emerged in 1993.
+Routh transitioned into a role as both the Maniac and Sebastian the Ibis before leaving UM to becoming Billy the Marlin once the Florida Marlins emerged in 1993.
 Following his career as mascot, he became the executive director of the UM Sports Hall of Fame.

 With Routh preserving Hurricanes’ history, several students are continuing The Miami Maniac tradition under the guidance of associate director of marketing Alejandro Rengifo.